alejandro-alcaide/alejandro-alcaide/README.md

 # league-multi-account-auto-login

-Since I play a lot of League of Legends and I have multiple accounts spread through several servers, I figured an automated app would be fun to build.
-I also wanted to work a bit with JSON so my database is in such format.
+Playing League of Legends and having multiple accounts spread through several servers, I figured an automated app would be fun to build.
+I also wanted to work a bit with JSON so my database file is build using such format.

 Platform: Windows 10.